Our history

 By 1982 the number of Brothers in education had decreased.
 The needs of township and rural schools were becoming critical and so the decision was taken to hand over the well-established schools to the laity.
 However, we continue to enjoy strong support from the Marist Brothers, who are represented on our Board of Governors and the St David's Marist Foundation.

-However, despite these changes, the Marist values of Humility, Simplicity and Modesty, and the ethos upon which the school was founded, remain at the heart of all that we do.
+The Marist values of Humility, Simplicity and Modesty, and the ethos upon which the school was founded, remain at the heart of all that we do.
 They continue to define our mission to be "an African school preparing boys to take their place in society and to build South Africa as enquiring, well-balanced individuals aware of their social responsibilities to the wider community, and ready to respond with compassion and justice to the realities of society."